rishimohan/orshot-nodejs-sdk/README.md

 | `responseType` | No | `base64`, `binary`, `url` (Defaults to `base64`). |
 | `responseFormat` | No | `png`, `webp`, `pdf`, `jpg`, `jpeg` (Defaults to `png`). |

-For available templates and their modifications refer [image generation api templates](https://pika.style/image-generation-api/templates)
+For available templates and their modifications refer [Orshot Templates Page](https://orshot.com/templates)

 ## Local development and testing